wtodom/2013-fall/st450/notes.md

 - We used to work with point estimators.
 For example, xBAR is a point estimator for MU.
 Now we will consider interval estimators called confidence intervals.

-- The confidence coefficient is the probability that tan interval estimator encloses the population parameter.
+- The confidence coefficient is the probability that an interval estimator encloses the population parameter.

 - The confidence level is literally the same thing as the confidence coefficient, but expressed as a percentage.